Stranger2015/PscC/README.md

-# pscc
+# PscC
-Perfect Super(vised) Compiler is the collection of the source-to-source optimizers.
+Perfect Super(vised) Compiler collection is the container of the source-to-source optimizers.
 The super-compiler source language is the same as the target's one.
 This condition is hold for the some reasons (self-application, etc.).

 The algorithms are used by this supercompiler follow the classical super-compilation algorithms (V. Turchin et al.) as much as possible.